 Nevertheless, installing the relevant software program can enable access and use on any OS irrespective of the applied encryption method.
 The bottom line is full disk encryption prevents unauthorized access.
 One may opt to encrypt the files stored in the hard drive separately and still encrypt the entire hard drive to increase security.

-3. Using a Third-Party Software
+3. How to Encrypt an External Hard Drive – Using a Third-Party Software

 There are numerous third-party software programs an organization can use to encrypt its external storage drives.
 Most solutions apply industry-standard encryption schemes, such as Advanced Encryption Standard (AES), to provide the strongest encryption algorithms.
 In addition, some of the solutions are open source and free, which is critical to validating their validity and authenticity by evaluating the source code.
 Finally, although the encryption software may be platform- or OS-specific, they can be used to encrypt disks or each data file separately.

 However, companies must use an encryption program from original vendors to avoid using pirated or modified software that increases security risks to the hard drive data instead of protecting it.
-More frequently, using a modified encryptions software can introduce security risks, such as backdoors or data exfiltration malware.
+More frequently, using modified encryptions software can introduce security risks, such as backdoors or data exfiltration malware.

-4. Utilizing a Hardware Encrypted Drive
+4. How to Encrypt an External Hard Drive – Utilizing a Hardware Encrypted Drive

 Some portable hard drives come with built-in encryption capabilities.
-For example, a portable drive may contain hardware- or software-based encryption, where a user only requires to set a strong password to protect the stored data.
+For example, a portable drive may contain hardware- or software-based encryption, where a user is only required to set a strong password to protect the stored data.
 Although they are highly efficient and easy to use when encrypting external hard drives, it is usually hard to determine whether they provide optimized data security or contain backdoors.
 However, the fact remains that encrypting an external hard disk is easy to secure important data.